mnit-rtmc/iris/docs/lcs.md

 Shift    | roadway corridor lane shift

 An LCS array must also be associated with a [controller], on [IO pin] 2.
-For [NTCIP], any controller for a DMS in the array is allowed.
+For NTCIP [protocol], any controller for a DMS in the array is allowed.

 ## LCS States